acdlite/flummox/docs/quick-start.md

 Because everything is self-contained, you can create as many independent instances as you want.
 The reason this is so cool is that you get isomorphism for free: just create a new instance for each request.

-4. Use it in a view
+### 4. Use it in a view

 (Flummox/Flux can be used with any view library, of course, but I'm going to assume you're cool and using React.)

 So how do you use Flux in your view components?
 With a traditional Flux library, we'd use a singleton.
 And if you want to do that, that's perfectly fine.
 Just create a module that exports a single Flux instance and you're good to go.
 But again, that's won't do on the server, because you need a way to deal with multiple requests.

 The most straightfoward way is to pass your Flux instance down from the root component as a prop.
-Another way is to use an undocumented (but commonly used) feature of React called *contexts*.
+Another way is to use an undocumented (but relatively stable) feature of React called *contexts*.
 You can read more about contexts [here](https://www.tildedave.com/2014/11/15/introduction-to-contexts-in-react-js.html).

 However you choose to do it, once you have a reference to your Flux instance inside your component, accessing the stores and actions is easy.
 Here's an example (using the props approach):